 And most animals seem to really like it!
 What’s not to love?
 But not all animals can eat every kind of fruit, so you need to know what you were dealing with.

-How about blueberries, for instance.
-Can our pigs eat blueberries safely?
+How about blueberries, for instance?
+Pigs can eat all sorts of fruits, but can our pigs eat blueberries safely?

 Yes, pigs can safely eat blueberries and will benefit from the nutrition that they contain.
 Blueberries are a great source of vitamins C and K, as well as manganese.
 However, you shouldn’t let them eat too many to prevent indigestion.